Probate Fraud and Will Forgery

 - Discover where the Will was executed

-- Find details of the deceased’s physician/hospital/care home and acquire medical record from them
+- Find details of the deceased’s physician/hospital/care home and acquire medical records from them

-- Acquire a copy of the Will of the deceased’s a spouse/civil partner if applicable
+- Acquire a copy of the Will of the deceased’s spouse/civil partner if applicable

 A forged Will is generally one that was made without the deceased’s knowledge – however, a Will could also be considered fraudulent if a signature on the Will is forged, even if the deceased created it.